acend/infrastructure/README.md

 This repo creates the basic acend infrastructure using terraform.

-We use [Hetzner](https://www.hetzner.com/cloud) as our cloud provider and [RKE2](https://docs.rke2.io/) is used to create the kubernetes cluster.[Kubernetes Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) is used to provision l balancer from Kubernetes service (type `Loadbalancer`) objects and also configure the networking & native routing for the Kubernetes cluster network traffic.
+We use [Hetzner](https://www.hetzner.com/cloud) as our cloud provider and [RKE2](https://docs.rke2.io/) is used to create the kubernetes cluster.[Kubernetes Cloud Controller Manager for Hetzner Cloud](https://github.com/hetznercloud/hcloud-cloud-controller-manager) is used to provision lobalancer from a Kubernetes service (type `Loadbalancer`) objects and also configure the networking & native routing for the Kubernetes cluster network traffic.

 [Flux](https://fluxcd.io/) is used to deploy resourcen on the Kubernetes Cluster